AaronComo/aaroncomo.github.io/_tabs/about.md

 - Proficient in using C, C++, Python, and Java.
 - Proficient in Android development.
-- Proficient in Image, Audio, Video Processing and Post-production Editing.
+- Master at Image, Audio, Video Processing and Post-production Editing.